Older dogs are often ignored in shelters. That’s a shame because older dogs still have a lot of love to give.

 Just because you could walk for an hour a year ago doesn’t mean you can today.
-Regular exercise can help keep your dog limber longer and keep him from becoming overweight, which is a common problem for older dogs.
+Regular exercise can help keep your dog limber longer and keep your senior from becoming overweight, a common problem for older dogs.

 You also shouldn’t push your dog too much.
-Watch for signs that he’s had enough.
+Watch for signs that your dog has had enough.
 Ensuring the health of your dog’s joints is also critical as the years go by.

 Make adjustments in your home.